Analysis | 4 takeaways from Day Four of Trump’s impeachment trial

 It’s theoretically possible the woman did mean calvary, but this is also a common misspelling.
 What’s more, “the calvary is coming” is not an expression; “the cavalry is coming” most definitely is.
 The woman also tweeted during the Capitol riot telling people to go into the Capitol.

 The claim was a case in point for the Trump team’s defense.
-They know they aren’t going to lose, no matter how far they go.
-So you might as well gear your defense toward what the client wants to hear, even if doesn’t really address or obscure the issues in the case.
+They know they aren’t going to lose, so they might as well gear their defense toward what the client wants to hear, even if doesn’t really address or obscures the issues in the case.

 4. Few doubts about the outcome

-What matters now, practically speaking, is how the Senate votes.
+To the above point: What matters now, practically speaking, is how the Senate votes.
 There were few illusions that we would ever get anywhere near the 17 GOP votes needed for a conviction.
 In fact, we’ve only ever seen one member of a president’s party ever vote for that in an impeachment trial.

 The Trump team’s presentation clearly reflected that reality.
 And whatever its flaws — most notably in Bruce Castor’s presentation Tuesday — it seemed very unlikely to alter that expected outcome in any significant way.